-- 3 Configure the connection to the alarm database.
-Do the following: - a In the SQL Server Name list, click the node name of the server that hosts the alarm database. - a In the Database Name box, type the name of the alarm database. - b In the User Information area, type an alarm database user name and password in the respective boxes. - c Click Test Connection to test your connection to the database.
+- b.
+In the SQL Server Name list, click the node name of the server that hosts the alarm database. - c.
+In the Database box, type the name of the alarm database. - d.
+In the User Information area, type an alarm database user name and password in the respective boxes. - e.
+Click Test Connection to test your connection to the database.
 A message indicates whether the connection to the alarm database is successful or not.
-Click OK. - 4 Click Close.
+Click OK.